 Personal support workers (PSWs) play a vital role in improving the care, standard of living, and quality of life for many people.
-As an integral part of a person’s support and healthcare team, PSWs can assist with a variety of needs, such as home safety, medication assistance, and support for the entire family.
+As an integral part of a person’s support and healthcare team, PSWs can assist clients with a variety of needs, such as personal care, the creation of a safe and comfortable environment, medication assistance, personal hygiene, end of life care, and support for the entire family.

 What is a Personal Support Worker?

 While the title of PSW may seem self-explanatory, there is much more to it than you might have originally thought.
 To put it simply, a personal support worker is someone who provides assistance to patients to ensure that they are living as comfortably and independently as possible.
 They can be employed in private care homes, healthcare facilities, through an agency, or be hired by individuals and families to provide personal care and support in-home.